kayesokua/ai.basics/ReadMe.md

 # Artificial Intelligence Basic Applications

-This repository contains a variety of basic applications of artificial intelligence in different areas, aimed at helping people learn more about the potential uses of AI.
+This repository contains a variety of basic applications of artificial intelligence in different areas, for the purpose of learning.
 The applications have been specifically developed with the dance industry in mind.

 ## Reasoning: Training Recommendation